Re-Coded-Sana-a-Bootcamp-2020/javascript-lab-8-Objects/README.md

 <strong>Deadline: end of class session</strong>

 ### Submission
-After forking this repository and finishing <strong>ALL</strong> the requirements, please do a pull request so it can be review by any of the instructors.
+After cloning this repository and finishing <strong>ALL</strong> the requirements, please do a pull request so it can be review by any of the instructors.

 Good luck :D